zeronetworks/cornershot/README.md

 \* If Webclient service is running on a client machine, additional ports can be scanned.
 Currently CornerShot does not support this option.

 \** RPRN protocol is supported on server hosts, however opening a remote web printer does not work (which is why we can't scan ANY target port) - until we find a workaround :wink:

+# Developers
+Additional RPC shots, or any other contribution is welcome!

+All RPC methods are implemented under */shots*, and inherit from an abstract class named *BaseRPCShot*.
+The */example* folder shows how to create a custom RPC shot and use it in code.

+# License
+CornerShot is released under the Apache 2.0 license.
+For more details see [LICENSE](https://github.com/zeronetworks/cornershot/blob/expansion_doc/LICENSE.txt).

+# Contact Us
+We are happy to hear from you!
+For bugs, patches, suggestions on this package, please contact us at [support@zeronetworks.com](mailto:support@zeronetworks.com)